OfficeDev/hands-on-labs/O3653/O3653-13 Deep Dive into Office 365 APIs for Calendar/QuickStartLab.md

 1. Press **F5** to begin debugging.
 2. When prompted, login with your Office 365 administrator account.
 3. Click the **Outlook Calendar API** link in the navigation bar at the top of the page.
-4. Try out the app!
+4. Try the app!

 ***
-Congratulations!, dedicated quick start developer.
-In this exercise you have created an MVC application that uses Microsoft Graph to view and manage Calendar in your mailbox.
-This quick start ends here.
-But don't stop here - there's plenty more to explore with the Microsoft Graph.
+**Congratulations dedicated quick start developer!** In this exercise you created an MVC application that uses Microsoft Graph to view and manage Calendar in your mailbox.
+This is the end of the quick start, but don't stop here - there's plenty more to explore with the Microsoft Graph.

 ## Next Steps and Additional Resources:
 - See this training and more on http://dev.office.com/